jsadg/CSCE240/README.md

 In order to run prog3-ui from the terminal change directories into the prog3-ui folder and run python src/Main.py

 In order to run prog4-userintent2querymapper from the terminal change directories into the prog4-userintent2querymapper folder and run python src/Main.py

+In order to run prog5-sessionlogger from the terminal change directories into the prog4-sessionlogger folder and run python src/sessionStatistics.py